Passive–aggressive personality disorder

-Passive-aggressive personality disorder, also called negativistic personality disorder, is characterized by procrastination, covert obstructionism, inefficiency and stubbornness.
-The DSM-5 no longer uses this phrase or label, and it is not one of the ten listed specific personality disorders.
-The previous edition, the revision IV (DSM-IV) describes passive-aggressive personality disorder as a proposed disorder involving a "pervasive pattern of negativistic attitudes and passive resistance to demands for adequate performance" in a variety of contexts.
-Passive-aggressive behavior is the obligatory symptom of the passive-aggressive personality disorder.
+Passive–aggressive personality disorder, also called negativistic personality disorder, is a type of personality disorder characterized by procrastination, covert obstructionism, inefficiency, and stubbornness.
+Passive–aggressive behavior is the obligatory symptom of the passive–aggressive personality disorder.

+This disorder was included in previous editions of the Diagnostic and Statistical Manual of Mental Disorders, but it has been absent since the introduction of the DSM-5.
+The previous edition – the DSM-IV – describes passive–aggressive personality disorder as a proposed disorder involving a "pervasive pattern of negativistic attitudes and passive resistance to demands for adequate performance" in a variety of contexts.

 Causes

-Passive-aggressive disorder may stem from a specific childhood stimulus (e.g., alcohol/drug addicted parents, bullying, abuse) in an environment where it was not safe to express frustration or anger.
+Passive–aggressive disorder may stem from a specific childhood stimulus (e.g., alcohol/drug addicted parents, bullying, abuse) in an environment where it was not safe to express frustration or anger.
 Families in which the honest expression of feelings is forbidden tend to teach children to repress and deny their feelings and to use other channels to express their frustration.
-For example, if physical and psychological punishment were to be dealt to children who express anger, they would be inclined to be passive aggressive.
+For example, if physical and psychological punishment were to be dealt to children who express anger, they would be inclined to be passive–aggressive.

 Children who sugarcoat hostility may have difficulties being assertive, never developing better coping strategies or skills for self-expression.
 They can become adults who, beneath a "seductive veneer", harbor "vindictive intent", in the words of Timothy F. Murphy and Loriann Oberlin.
-Alternatively individuals may simply have difficulty being as directly aggressive or assertive as others.
-Martin Kantor suggests three areas that contribute to passive-aggressive anger in individuals: conflicts about dependency, control, and competition, and that a person may be termed passive-aggressive if they behave so to few people on most occasions.
+Alternatively, individuals may simply have difficulty being as directly aggressive or assertive as others.
+Martin Kantor suggests three areas that contribute to passive–aggressive anger in individuals: conflicts about dependency, control, and competition, and that a person may be termed passive–aggressive if they behave so to few people on most occasions.

 Diagnosis

 Diagnostic and Statistical Manual

-With the publication of the DSM-5, this label has been largely disregarded.
-The equivalent DSM-5 diagnostic label would be "Other specified personality and unspecified personality disorder", as the individual may meet general criteria for a personality disorder, but does not meet the trait-based diagnostic criteria for any specific personality disorder (p645).
+With the publication of the DSM-5, this diagnosis has been largely disregarded.
+The DSM-5 equivalent would be Other specified personality disorder or Unspecified personality disorder, as the individual may meet general criteria for a personality disorder, but the condition is not included in the DSM-5 classification.
+The Alternative DSM-5 model for personality disorders allows for diagnosis of Personality Disorder–Trait Specified, which is applicable to manifestations of personality disorder not conforming to the six specific personality disorders included in the alternative model.